Lupetti-Lorenzo/logto-nuxt-1.0.0/README.md

 # Nuxt Logto 1.0.0 Problems

-This repository is a minimal reproduction of the problems I encountered when trying to use the new version of the Logto library for Nuxt.
+This repository is a basic implementation of Logto in Nuxt using @logto/nuxt SDK, following the official guides.
+Here i explain the problems I encountered when trying to use the new version of the Logto library for Nuxt.

 To create this repository, I used the following commands: